poonam-hashira/codesignal.csharp/README.md

 }
 ```

-#### 2. Given an array of integers, Split all the items into two arrays then return single array by combining first & second splited arrays in C#.
+#### 2. Given an array of integers, Split all the items into two arrays then return single array by combining first & second splitted arrays in C#.
 ```
 namespace HelloWorld
 {